Overview of Machine Learning Algorithms: Unsupervised Learning

 This article is useful to help you get more familiar with the unsupervised learning algorithms in machine learning.

 This article is the third article of the Machine Learning algorithms series, with the two previous articles mainly discussing Regression Algorithm and Classification Algorithm problems.
 The algorithms within regression and classification normally lie in the spectrum of supervised learning, which means that we provide those algorithms with the true label of every data point during the training process.
+Check out Supervised vs Unsupervised Learning to find the differences and similarities between these two main paradigms in the machine learning domain.

 This article will discuss algorithms within the spectrum of unsupervised learning.
 As the name suggests, unsupervised learning algorithms refer to an approach in machine learning where we train our machine learning model without providing the corresponding true label of each data point.
 This means that we let our machine learning models learn the pattern of our training data by themselves and let them make a decision on an unseen data point based on the pattern that they learned from the training data.